 APN type: default, mms, supl, hipri, fota, cbs, mcx, xcap

-With your local SIM card, you'll receive a Namibian phone number.
-The country code for Namibia is +264, and your mobile number with MTC starts with 081, followed by seven more digits.
+With your local SIM card, you will receive a Namibian phone number.
+The country code for Namibia is +264 and your mobile number with MTC starts with 081, followed by seven more digits.
+You can be reached worldwide in Namibia with your local number, which looks like this: +264 81 123 4567.